voidrc/Notes/03_Linux/Commands.md

----
-title: 'Commands'
-description: 'List of tools and commands you can find in Linux'
-category: Linux
-pubDate: 2025-06-16
-heroImage: '../../../assets/commands.png'
----

 Below is an **A to Z** reference of essential Unix/Linux commands.
 This will serve as your **quick-access arsenal** whenever you need to execute system tasks, automate workflows, or dominate the terminal like a pro

 ---